 Fairbanks High School is a public high school in Ostrander.
-The principal of Fairbanks High School is Mr. Tom Montgomery and can be contacted at email@example.com.
-392 children attend Fairbanks High School and identify as White, non-Hispanic; Black, non-Hispanic; and Hispanic.
-9% of the 392 students here are classified as "economically disadvantaged", and 24% get reduced lunch prices.
-The student to teacher ratio at Fairbanks High School is 18:1.
+The principal of Fairbanks High School is Mr. Tom Montgomery, who can be contacted at email@example.com.
+392 students attend Fairbanks High School and identify as White, non-Hispanic; Black, non-Hispanic; and Hispanic.
+9% of the 392 students here are classified as "economically disadvantaged", and 24% are paying reduced lunch prices.
+The ratio of students to teachers at Fairbanks High School is 18:1.
 Marysville High School is one of the nearest high schools.

 - Ceramics sculpture

 - Computer arts

 |Native American or Native Alaskan||0.3%||0.8%|

 |Native Hawaiian or Other Pacific Islander||0%||%|

 |Students eligible for free or reduced-price lunch program||24%||18%|